Executive Job Search Strategy for Senior Leaders & C-Suite

 • Unclear executive positioning or leadership narrative

-• Networking without structure or purpose
+• Networking without structure or intent

 • Interview messaging focused on responsibilities instead of outcomes

-At senior levels, credentials alone are not enough.
-Without a disciplined strategy, strong leaders can remain invisible to decision-makers who control executive hiring.
-Many of the most common breakdowns executives encounter are addressed in these executive job search questions,
+At senior levels, credentials alone are rarely enough.
+Without a disciplined approach, strong leaders can remain invisible to the people making executive hiring decisions.

-which clarify expectations, effort, and execution realities.
+Many of these challenges are addressed in these executive job search questions, which clarify expectations, effort, and execution realities.

 The Core Components of a Successful Executive Job Search